rosen-bridge/Catalyst-Fund10/F10-RewardModelAndTokenomicsOfRosenBridge.md

 # Role of Watchers

 Watchers in the Rosen Bridge ecosystem are instrumental in maintaining security and transparency.
 They actively monitor network activities and report valid bridge-related events.
 Their rewards, comprising 70% of the event-based emission pool, serve as a powerful incentive for Watchers to diligently perform their duties.
-Rewards are a flexible parameter and can be changed to optimize rewards in different environment and accelerate adoption of the Rosen framework.
+Rewards are a flexible parameter and can be changed to optimize rewards in different environments and accelerate the adoption of the Rosen framework.

 By providing a mechanism for users to join as Watchers, as long as they meet the collateral requirements, the Rosen Bridge encourages active participation from the community, further enhancing its security and reliability.
 This aligns with the overall goal of the bridge to facilitate secure and efficient cross-chain interactions while creating value for its participants.

 In summary, the reward model for Watchers in the Rosen Bridge ecosystem is a key component of its tokenomics, promoting security, transparency, and community engagement.
 It reflects the bridge's commitment to fairly compensating those who contribute to its successful operation while fostering a robust and vibrant ecosystem across multiple blockchain networks.

-The security model of the Rosen Bridge framework is built on a combination of sybil resistance mechanisms and the use of permits, which are designed to ensure the integrity of the network while providing economic benefits for honest information reporting.
+The security model of the Rosen Bridge framework is built on a combination of Sybil resistance mechanisms and the use of permits, which are designed to ensure the integrity of the network while providing economic benefits for honest information reporting.

 # Sybil Resistance Mechanism

 Sybil resistance is a fundamental aspect of the Rosen Bridge's security model.
 The goal is to impose a cost on individuals attempting to operate multiple instances simultaneously, thereby preventing malicious actors from overwhelming the network with fake or dishonest information.
 To achieve this, a significant upfront cost is required to run a Watcher node.

 The `collateral` required to run a Watcher is around (due to market volatility) $1,000 in RSN tokens and $1,000 in Ergo.
-This substantial cost acts as a deterrent, limiting the number of Watchers any single entity can operate, thus preventing sybil attacks.This initial collateral is not subject to seizure however does come with impermanent loss risks.
+This substantial cost acts as a deterrent, limiting the number of Watchers any single entity can operate, thus preventing Sybil attacks.
+The initial collateral is not subject to seizure, it is locked and should be considered illiquid by Watchers until redemption occurs.

 ## Permits for Verification